cj-wong/sorter-gpm-takeout/README.md

 - `"Album"`
 - `"Title"`

-⚠ **These corrections do not take in account any other context, only their associated field.**
+⚠ **These corrections do not take in account any other context, only their associated field.
+This means that when a value matches, it will be unconditionally substituted with its replacement.**

 If any of the fields are missing, they will be substituted with an empty dictionary within [config.py](sorter/config.py).